saraeshaaq1/marine-backend/README.md

 # 🐠 Marine Biodiversity Monitoring with YOLOv8

-This project uses a YOLOv8 deep learning model and a Flask API to automatically detect marine species in underwater videos.
+This project uses a YOLOv8 deep learning model and a Flask API to automatically detect marine species in underwater **images and videos**.

-It is part of a larger system for marine biodiversity monitoring, where users can upload underwater footage and get instant AI-based analysis of fish and marine life.
+It is part of a larger system for marine biodiversity monitoring, where users can upload marine media and get instant AI-based analysis of fish and marine life.

 ---

 ## 📌 What This Project Does

 - 🧠 Runs a YOLOv8 object detection model trained on marine species
-- 🎥 Accepts video uploads via a POST API endpoint (`/analyze`)
+- 🖼️ Accepts **images** or 🎥 **videos** via a POST API endpoint (`/analyze`)
-- 🐟 Returns a list of detected species from the video
+- 🐟 Returns a list of detected species
-- 🔁 Works with a front-end dashboard to upload videos and view results
+- 🌐 Supports integration with a front-end HTML dashboard hosted on GitHub Pages

 ---